Pupil Premium Statement 2016 - 2017 and Action Plan for 2017 - 2018

 How do we use the Pupil Premium in this school?

-Mrs Gall writes to the parents of all children who qualify for Pupil Premium to consult them about their children’s learning needs, and allocates funding after discussion with the Senior Management Team.
+Mrs Chapman writes to the parents of all children who qualify for Pupil Premium to consult them about their children’s learning needs, and allocates funding after discussion with the Senior Management Team.

 - The Pupil Premium is used to close the gap between the achievement of eligible pupils and their peers.